Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Introduction

-Both observations \citep{masters2013, liu2019} and simulations \citep{crumley2019, winner2020, shalaby2021, shalaby2022} imply that DSA is most effective for electrons at quasi-parallel shocks\footnote{It should be noted that (stochastic) shock drift acceleration (SDA) is most effective in quasi-\textit{perpendicular} shocks \citep[see, e.g.,][]{amano2022}.
-However, whilst this process may aid the pre-acceleration phase, it is unclear how quasi-perpendicular shocks can facilitate electrons crossing the shock-front more than a few times.
-This would prevent SDA accelerating electrons to Lorentz factors of order $10^4$, as is necessary for radio synchrotron emission.
-DSA, therefore, appears to be the more likely candidate for acceleration in cluster shocks.} \citep[see theory introduced in][]{bykov1999}.
-This, it seems, is in contradiction with observations of radio relics; for example, observations of the ``Sausage'' relic appear to show the magnetic field vectors aligning almost perfectly with the shock surface \citep{vanweeren2010, digennaro2021}.
-This behavior could be replicated in part by \citet{wittor2019}, and \citet{dominguez-fernandez2021b}, however, neither included magnetic obliquity dependent shock acceleration in their simulations.
+Both observations \citep{masters2013, liu2019} and simulations \citep{crumley2019, winner2020, shalaby2021, shalaby2022} imply that DSA is most effective for electrons at quasi-parallel shocks\footnote{It should be noted that (stochastic) shock drift acceleration (SDA) is most effective in quasi-{perpendicular} shocks \citep[see e.g.][]{amano2022}.
+However, whilst this process may aid the pre-acceleration phase, it is unclear how quasi-perpendicular shocks can facilitate electrons crossing the shock front more than a few times.
+This would prevent SDA accelerating electrons to Lorentz factors on the order of $10^4$, as is necessary for radio synchrotron emission.
+Diffuse shock acceleration, therefore, appears to be the more likely candidate for the production of radio relics at cluster shocks.} \citep[see theory introduced in][]{bykov1999}.
+This, it seems, is in contradiction with observations of radio relics; for example, observations of the `Sausage' relic appear to show the magnetic field vectors aligning almost perfectly with the shock surface \citep{vanweeren2010, digennaro2021}.
+This behaviour was replicated in part by \citet{wittor2019} and \citet{dominguez-fernandez2021b}, however neither included magnetic-obliquity-dependent shock acceleration in their simulations.
 It remains to be seen whether these results can still be replicated in such a scenario.

 \end{enumerate}